rimanz/rimanz/README.md

 ### Hi there 👋

 This is Riman.
-About a deaced before I had an interest in coding.
-Not a serious one though.
+Almost about a deaced before I had an interest in coding (not a serious one though).
 I just wanted to try a bit as I was younger and like other younger kids I had enough time and energy for a side hustle.
-I tried coding for couple of years going nowhere.
-And then I left.
+I tried coding for few years going nowhere.
+And then...
+I left!

 Almost after an half decade later, now I'm realizing that, learning to code was one of the few great things in my life.
 Though I wasn't serious about the end goal, I used to love the process.
 That's why I've decided to come back again giving it another try.
 This time in a serious way.